mcarvin8/ava-sf-devops/README.md

 ## Slack Posts

-The deployment, validation, and destruction statuses can be posted to a Slack channel.
+The deployment, test, and destruction statuses can be posted to a Slack channel.
 Update the webhook variable in the `.gitlab-ci.yml` you use:

 ``` yaml
   # Update webhook URL here for your slack channel